How to apply for VA Disability PayUpdated: January 20, 2023

 In 2013, high demand resulted in a VA backlog of around 608,000 cases.
 The average wait time peaked at 282 days.

-Despite the VA backlog, there are a few things you can do to improve your chances at having your application processed in a timely fashion.
-Here’s what you need to know.
+Despite the VA claims backlog, there are a couple of things you can do to improve your chances of having your application processed in a timely fashion.

-- The third step in preparing a veteran disability case is perhaps the most important.
-Veterans need a physician’s report to help establish the fact that the health condition developed while they were in the military, and that it was related to military service.
-This will help the VA to establish the type and severity of the veteran’s disability, and will assist them in applying the VA rating criteria to your particular case.
+Medical records are essential when preparing your claim.
+Records and hospital reports can help establish the timeline of the condition to determine if it developed while in the military or related to military service.
+These records also help the VA establish the type and severity of the disability and will assist them in applying the correct VA rating to your particular case.

 Expedite your disability claim with VA Decision Ready Claims

-Most importantly, if you find yourself in the VA’s backlog or if your application gets denied, know that you’re not alone.
+Most importantly, know that you’re not alone if you find yourself in the VA’s backlog or your application is denied.
 What was once swept under the rug is becoming a consequential campaign issue, with relief not far off.